 It needs a spot with full sun, but it will tolerate a variety of soils and salt along the ocean coast.
 As a desert palm, of course, it will tolerate drought fairly well.
 Water your palm until it is established and then only water occasionally, but deeply, especially during very dry conditions.

 The round, fan-shaped leaves of the tree, which give it its name, will turn brown each year and remain as a shaggy layer along the trunk as it grows.
 Some of these dead leaves will drop off, but to get a clean trunk, you will need to prune them off annually.
 As your palm grows to its full height, you may want to call in a tree service to do this chore.
-Otherwise, your California fan palm will continue to grow at up to three feet (1 meter) per year and give you a tall, beautiful addition to the landscape.
+Otherwise, your California fan palm will continue to grow at up to three feet (1 m.) per year and give you a tall, beautiful addition to the landscape.